sentinel-official/docs/docs/node-monitoring/uptime-kuma.md

 ---
-title: Monitoring with Uptime Kuma
+title: Uptime Kuma
 description: How to monitor your running node
-sidebar_position: 7
+sidebar_position: 5
 ---

-# Monitoring with Uptime Kuma
+# Uptime Kuma

+Uptime Kuma ([website](https://uptime.kuma.pet/)) is a tool specifically designed for monitoring the availability and uptime of services and websites.
+It checks if services are running and responds as expected by sending HTTP requests at regular intervals.
+In contrast to the Node Exporter/Prometheus/Grafana stack, Uptime Kuma places a greater emphasis on ensuring the accessibility and responsiveness of your services rather than collecting in-depth system metrics.

-To ensure constant monitoring of your node to prevent any downtime, we highly recommend using [Uptime Kuma](https://uptime.kuma.pet/).
-This tool can be self-hosted using a Docker container by executing the following command
+This is a easy and ideal solution to ensure constant monitoring of your node to prevent any downtime.
+To get started, you can self-host this tool in a Docker container by executing the following command:

 ```bash
 docker run -d --restart=always -p 3001:3001 -v uptime-kuma:/app/data --name uptime-kuma louislam/uptime-kuma:1